techyguyperplexable/techyguyperplexable/README.md

-official for RisingOS For bluejay, and i kinda play with bootloaders
+official for RisingOS Revived For bluejay, and i kinda play with bootloaders